hyperhq/docs.hyper.sh-hyper/FAQ/terms_of_service.md

 - `2.3` You agree not to (a) access (or attempt to access) the administrative interface of the Hyper\_ Services by any means other than through the interface that is provided by Hyper\_ in connection with the Hyper\_ Services, unless you have been specifically allowed to do so in a separate agreement with Hyper\_, or (b) engage in any activity that interferes with or disrupts the Hyper\_ Services (or the servers and networks which are connected to the Service).

-~~TBD~~- `2.4` Your account has “hard” and “soft” usage limits, as further explained in the Hyper\_ Acceptable Use Policy.
+- `2.4` Your account has “hard” and “soft” usage limits, as further explained in the [Quota & Limits](./quota_and_limits.md).
 The Hyper\_ Services does not permit you to exceed the hard usage limits.
-Hyper\_ reserves the right to enforce soft usage limits in its sole discretion, which may result in Hyper\_ serving a “quota exceeded” page to you or users to whom you serve web pages via the Hyper\_ Services (“End Users”).
+Hyper\_ reserves the right to enforce soft usage limits in its sole discretion.
 Repeated exceeding of the hard or soft usage limits may lead to termination of your account.

 - `2.5` You may use the Hyper\_ Services only to develop and run applications on the Hyper\_ infrastructure.
 You may not access the Hyper\_ Services for the purpose of bringing an intellectual property infringement claim against Hyper\_ or for the purpose of creating a product or service competitive with the Hyper\_ Services.